jaspector

 Contact the Building Inspection Department at 401-253-7000 Ext.
 142 for current inspection availability

-Typical inspection sequence: Foundation/footing; framing; rough-in (electrical, plumbing, mechanical); insulation; final inspection.
+Typical sequence: Foundation/footing; framing; rough-in (electrical, plumbing, mechanical); insulation; final inspection.
 Specific sequence depends on project type and applicable codes.

 A building permit is required for all new construction, additions, alterations, repairs, demolitions, and changes of occupancy.
 Trade permits (electrical, plumbing, mechanical) are required separately.
 Work within the historic district also requires BHDC approval.

+Building permit fees in Bristol, RI are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Valuation-based.
 Fees are computed as a percentage of total project valuation per the RI statewide permit fee schedule (510-RICR-00-00-21)..
 Plan check fee: Included in the permit fee under the statewide schedule.

-1. Determine whether the project is within the Bristol Historic District.
+To apply for a building permit in Bristol, RI, follow these steps: 1.
+Determine whether the project is within the Bristol Historic District.
 If so, obtain a Certificate of Appropriateness from the Bristol Historic District Commission (BHDC) before or concurrent with the building permit application.
 Contact Historic District Coordinator Nicholas Toth at 401-253-7000 for guidance.
 2. Determine whether zoning approval or variance is required.
 Contact the Zoning Department at https://www.bristolri.gov/195/Zoning.
 3. Log in to the OpenGov portal at https://bristolri.portal.opengov.com/ and select the appropriate permit type.
 4. Complete the application, upload construction drawings, and provide contractor CRLB registration number.
 5. Submit the application.
 Depending on project type, the submission may be routed to the Tax Assessor, Water Quality, Planning, Zoning, and/or Fire Department for review.
 6. If the application is incomplete or deficient, the Building Official will notify the applicant in writing through the portal with required corrections.
 7. Once approved, pay the required fee.
 Fees are based on project valuation under the Rhode Island statewide permit fee schedule (510-RICR-00-00-21).
 8. Permit is issued electronically.
 Post the permit conspicuously at the job site before work begins.
 9. Schedule required inspections through the OpenGov inspection request feature.

-Typical processing time is Contact the department at 401-253-7000 Ext.
+Building permit processing times in Bristol, RI typically run Contact the department at 401-253-7000 Ext.
 142 for current turnaround times.
+Timelines can vary based on project complexity and current department workload.

-Inspections can be scheduled via: OpenGov portal inspection request feature, 401-253-7000 Ext.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Bristol, RI via: OpenGov portal inspection request feature, 401-253-7000 Ext.
 142. At least one business day in advance.

-Other cities in Bristol County
+Other jurisdictions in Bristol County.

-View all Bristol County jurisdictions →
+All Bristol County jurisdictions →